 Home birth: Know the pros and cons

-Why do women choose planned home births?
+Why do some people choose planned home births?

-- A desire to give birth in a comfortable, familiar place surrounded by family
+- A desire to give birth in a comfortable, familiar place

 - Dissatisfaction with hospital care